culturing/poems/DESIGN.md

 read as a list that had run out; the gap is now a floor the letters never close below.
 Wrapped, on a phone, `space-between` would justify the last row across the page as well, which reads as a gappy line rather than as the end of the alphabet — so it falls back to `flex-start` there.

+On a phone the letter leaves the gutter and heads its own row, ruled across in the way a year is ruled across a hub.
+A single character reserving a column costs the titles the width of two or three words, which on 390px is the difference between a title on one line and a title on two, and the whole page is titles.

 Sorting drops punctuation, so "A poem" and "A Platonist declares" sort together and "Am I Right?" lands under its own letter rather than after it.
 A title opening on a digit still needs